-What is the purpose of a company intranet?
+What is a company intranet?

 The purpose of a company intranet is to provide a private, secured online network where employees can create content, communicate, collaborate, manage tasks and events, and develop the company culture.
 It’s your company’s home-base, team touchpoint, central repository, multifunctional communication tool, and more.

 Modern intranet software is flexible and can be used in many ways.
 A true corporate intranet solution strengthens communication and productivity with internal communication and collaboration tools.
 To make sure your company intranet is serving your employees, it’s crucial to continuously implement new intranet ideas to keep your digital workplace fresh, fun and inspiring.

 Here are 37 intranet examples to create the best company intranet.

 Table of Contents

 - Make files and documents accessible in your company intranet.

 - Brand your company intranet.
 Give it a name.